-I confess that when I started hearing the concept of self-care more and more lately, I mentally put it in the categories of “selfishness” and “self-indulgence.”
+I confess that when I started hearing the concept of self-care, I mentally put it in the categories of “selfishness” and “self-indulgence.”
 It wasn’t really an active, conscious thought, more of an immediate dismissal.
 But as I’ve taken the time lately to really ponder the the idea, I’ve grown to realize that self-care is something that improves my life and makes me a nicer person to be around, thus being not really selfish at all.

 Don’t criticize yourself

-I happened to read the February issue of Martha Stewart Living Magazine a few days ago, and came across the article Show Yourself Some Love: The Surprising Power of Self-Compassion.
+In the February 2017 issue of Martha Stewart Living Magazine, I came across the article Show Yourself Some Love: The Surprising Power of Self-Compassion.
 Most of us know that criticizing ourselves has a negative impact on who we are and how we live, but having compassion on ourselves can actually improve our lives.

 I think we realize how much we can be positively affected by kind words or encouragement from another person, but applying kindness to ourselves can trigger those same feelings of motivation, peace, and joy.
 Furthermore, we are less likely to fall into bitterness or depression because of the powerful positive effect on our mental health.